-I am very pleased to share with all of you that despite the very limited resources and small team of PILAP, we have managed to make significant progress in many of the causes that we have taken on whether its Right to Information which remains one of our most important work, advocacy or litigation and PILAP has established itself as a legitimate and important organization working on public interest matters.
+I am very pleased to share with all of you that despite the very limited resources and a small team, we, at PILAP, have managed to make significant progress in many of the causes that we have taken on, whether its Right to Information (which remains one of our most important work), advocacy or litigation.
+PILAP has established itself as a legitimate and important organisation working on public interest matters to hold the government accountable.